geoserver/geoserver/doc/en/user/source/production/java.rst

 | Max OSX  |           |           |
 +----------+-----------+-----------+

 .. warning:: When installed as a "java extension" JAI and JAI ImageIO are unpacked into your JRE as both native code (in ``bin``) and jars (in ``ext/libs``).
-This installation may conflict with the pure java copy of JAI and ImageIO included in your GeoServer ``WEB-INF/lib`` folder - producing "class cast exceptions" preventing your application server from starting GeoServer.
+On OSX jars may be installed in ``~/Library/Java/Extensions``.
+These system installations may conflict with the pure java copy of JAI and ImageIO included in your GeoServer ``WEB-INF/lib`` folder - producing "class cast exceptions" preventing your application server from starting GeoServer.

    If you encounter this problem after installation of native the JAI and ImageIO extensions remove the pure java implementation from your GeoServer instances ``WEB-INF/lib`` folder::